Trading Platforms

 3. Account Size: Smaller accounts might benefit more from Wealthsimple's zero-commission structure

-4. US Stock Focus: If you trade US stocks frequently, Questrade’s USD accounts could save on conversion fees
+4. US Stock Focus: US Stock Focus: If you trade US stocks frequently, both Wealthsimple’s and Questrade’s USD accounts could help you save on currency conversion fees

 5. Desired Investment Products: Questrade offers a wider range of investment options